 A happy life is all about managing expectations.
-If you matriculate at Harvard, great things are expected of you.
+If you matriculate at Harvard, whether for undergrad or graduate school, great things are expected of you.
 And if you don’t do great things, are you a disappointment?
+Many would say so.
+More importantly, you might even think so.

 The purpose of this article is to: